What is Sweden famous for?

 Marstrand is another west coast alternative closer to Gothenburg.
 This is a sailor’s paradise and the place to visit if like yachts and boat life.
 In the marina, you can stroll around and be impressed by the many boats, one more impressive than the other.
 Or if you and your budget admit it, rent a skipper for a day and cruise the west coast archipelago.
 There are many non-boat activities as well in Marstrand and should be considered for all visitors.

-All Swedes would say that Åre is situated in the north of Sweden, but looking at the map, its close the geographical center. Åre is the single most popular skiing destination in Sweden.
+All Swedes would say that Åre is situated in the north of Sweden, but looking at the map, it’s close to the geographical center. Åre is the single most popular skiing destination in Sweden.
 You can come here by night train from Stockholm, so don’t let geography stop you from a visit.
 The skiing here is marvelous and so is the nightlife.
-There are ski classes and personal ski instructors for the beginners, so there is really nothing that should stop you from visiting.
+There are ski classes and personal ski instructors for beginners, so there is nothing that should stop you from visiting.

 In the north of Sweden, you will find the small town Jukkasjärvi 20 kilometers east of Kiruna.
 Here, you will find the world-famous Ice Hotel (Ishotellet) that is built up every year from scratch using snow and ice from the river Torne Älv.
 The hotel’s architecture is changed every year and sculptures and furnishings are made from ice and decorates the hotel.
 The Ice Hotel is an extremely popular accommodation option in Jukkasjärvi and should be booked in advance as it regularly tops the list of the coolest things to do in Sweden in Winter.